Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Introduction

 Over the past decade, mobile phone data have become the primary source of real-time disaggregated information on human movements~\cite{fudolig2021internal, alexander2015origin,jiang2017activity}, and this trend has accelerated during the pandemic~\cite{aleta2020modelling,yabe2022mobile,aleta2022quantifying,pangallo2022unequal}.
-Quantifying human mobility in real time has been key to anticipate the evolution of the virus and the resulting economic shock.
-Previous works quantifying mobility during the pandemic, from epidemiological surveillance~\cite{jia2020population,grantz2020use} to policy impact evaluation~\cite{bonaccorsi2020}, predominantly focused on high-income countries~\cite{WB_class}.
-While some of these studies have shown that the pandemic has had a more pronounced impact on the most vulnerable~\cite{paul2021socio,jay2020neighbourhood,gauvin2021,blundell2020covid,bambra2020covid,dorn2020,abedi2021}, little is known on the socioeconomic disparities in mobility behavior across middle-income economies.
+Quantifying human mobility in real-time has been key to anticipating the evolution of the virus and the resulting economic shock.
+Previous works quantifying mobility during the pandemic, from epidemiological surveillance~\cite{jia2020population,grantz2020use} to policy impact evaluation~\cite{bonaccorsi2020}, predominantly focused on high-income countries~\cite{badr2020association,Weill19658,lucchini2021living,kraemer2021spatiotemporal}.
+While some of these studies have shown that the pandemic has had a more pronounced impact on the most vulnerable~\cite{paul2021socio,jay2020neighbourhood,gauvin2021,blundell2020covid,bambra2020covid,dorn2020,abedi2021} and that, in general, different mobility patterns are connected with income segregation~\cite{moro2021mobility}, little is known on the socioeconomic disparities in mobility behavior across middle-income economies.
 Existing studies on mobility in middle-income countries either focused on aggregated trends without taking into account socioeconomic backgrounds~\cite{maloney2020determinants, kephart2021effect} or on country-specific case studies~\cite{gozzi2021estimating,heroy2021covid,mena2021socioeconomic}.

-Here, we provided a fine-grained analysis of human mobility across 6 middle-income countries spanning over 3 continents during the period from March 2020 to December 2020.
-Using GPS location data from the mobile device applications of 281 million users, we developed a methodology based on spatio-temporal clustering to accurately infer how a user allocated their time between their home, their workplace, and other locations that they visit.
-By assigning to each user a wealth proxy derived from census data on the administrative unit where they live, we then characterized the propensity of mobile phone users of various socioeconomic groups to self-isolate at home, to relocate to a rural area, or to commute to work.
+Here, we provided a fine-grained analysis of human mobility across 6 middle-income countries, spanning 3 continents, during the period from March 2020 to December 2020.
+Using GPS location data from the mobile device applications of 281 million users, we employed state-of-the-art methodologies based on both spatial and temporal clustering to accurately infer how a user allocate their time between their home, their workplaces, and other locations that they visit (see Sec.
+SI~3A and 3B)~\cite{lucchini2021living}.
+In the absence of income or consumption data, we assign each user an asset-based wealth proxy derived from census data on the administrative unit where they live, we then characterized the propensity of mobile phone users of various socioeconomic groups to self-isolate at home, to relocate to a rural area, or to commute to work.